 provide some information.

-Stonehill's Health Services has also assembled a list of additional health recommendations, immunizations and travel clinic locations, as well as health forms required for international travel with the college.
+Stonehill's Health Services has also assembled a list of additional health recommendations, immunizations and travel clinic locations, resources for those traveling with food allergies, as well as health forms required for international travel with the college.

 The following is a health & safety video which contains many of the topics on which the International Programs staff elaborates during the mandatory pre-departure meeting with students.
 Parents are also encouraged to view and discuss the video's content with their son/daughter prior to the start of their semester abroad.